cjcfojc/CyberJawn2.0/README.md

 THESE ARE ALL IN ALPHA.
 THEY HAVE ONLY BEEN TESTED ON A RASPBERRY PI 4B 8GB WITH DIETPI ARMv8 AND LXDE.

 A more comprehensive readme will follow in the future.
+A "master install" script will come in the future to call each of these install scripts individually.